forestgrape/coronavirus/diagnosis_and_viral_load.md

 **entire page is in work**

 ## Summary
-Methods and locations to diagnose Covid-19 are discussed.
+Methods to diagnose Covid-19 are discussed.
 A focus is on methods detecting the SARS-CoV-2 viral load at different locations.
-For this reason diagnosis and viral load are in the same chapter.
+For this reason the topics diagnosis and viral load are discussed in the same chapter.

-### Covid-19 Diagnosis
+### Methods to diagnose Covid-19
-* The [viral load](#viral-load) such as antigen test or PCR tests.
-PCR test offer a little better sensitivity and specificity but the sensitivity depends mainly on the location.
+* Detect the amount of viruses present.
+The amount of viruses, called [viral load](#viral-load), is measured by antigen test or PCR tests.
-* Detect infections indirectly e.g. visual changes in the lungs by X-ray images.
-Detection only if the lung is notable infected but high sensitivity in this cases.
+* Detect infections indirectly by detecting the tissue damage caused e.g. visual changes in the lungs by X-ray images.
 * Antibodies which are part of the immune response.
-High specificity.
-Very low sensitivity in the early phase since antibodies are not yet produced.
-Higher sensitivity later on since most people produce antibodies.

 ### SARS-CoV-2 Viral Load
-The viral load measures the amount of virions present.
-Whether a viral load can be detected (=detection rate) and how high it is (=viral load), is dependent on the location, the sampling method and the infected locations/tissues of a patient.
-SARS-CoV-2 can infect many locations, the infected locations vary between patients and virions are distributed with fluids e.g. the air and the mucus in different parts of the respiratory tract.
-Some locations are easy to sample such as saliva or the nose swabs but detection rates are low (depending on the method and the infection they vary between 40% and 80%).
-Other methods are more cumbersome to sample such as nasopharyngeal aspirate, sputum or bronchoalveolar lavage fluid but offer higher sensitivities.
+Measuring the SARS-CoV-2 viral load is highly specific to detect acute infections.
+The sensitivity (detection rate = whether a viral load is detected) and how high it is, is dependent on the location, the sampling method and the infected locations/tissues of a patient.
+Common locations and fluids the viral load is measured are:

 * The standard method NPS analyzed by PCR has a detection rate of about  50 - 70 % across infections and the viral loads measured vary.
 * Morning before eat saliva analyzed by PCR has a higher detection rate than NPS in the first days of symptom onset (about 10% higher, so 60% - 80%).
 The viral load and thus the detection rate is reduced if the salivary flow increases e.g. eating or chewing gums.